CLCStriders/striders/_posts/2016-02-05-paul-northup-vlm-training-2.md

 There was a time in my life when I had an intensive bout of singing lessons (don’t ask!).
 I didn’t have the best of vocal ranges but I was content with the way I could use my voice within that.
 Still, in an effort to stretch my range – especially in the upper register – my singing teacher used to say something to me that in any other context I would have dismissed as New Age mumbo jumbo.
 She used to say: “Imagine yourself parachuting onto that note.”
 In other words: picture yourself singing that note (you think you can’t reach or haven’t reached until now); and then sing it.
 I’ll never forget that intensive vocal training, because I found myself singing notes I never thought I’d ever reach – by thinking myself into them before I opened my mouth.

 Now, I’m no fan of self-help books and make-yourself-better stuff and 10-steps-to-a-better-this-or-that.
-But I do recognise that there comes a point in running (perhaps in any physical programme) where you&#8217;ve established a bedrock of resource to draw on with your fitness and you start to need more than just the physical regime in order to make those improvements you want to see.
+But I do recognise that there comes a point in running (perhaps in any physical programme) where you've established a bedrock of resource to draw on with your fitness and you start to need more than just the physical regime in order to make those improvements you want to see.

 And that’s where your mind comes in.